HighIander/smart-element-extension/README.md

 1. an image-gallery sender and gallery renderer for Matrix rooms,
 2. a Mattermost-to-Matrix importer,
 3. a Mattermost export helper,
-4. a mobile-friendly Element Web companion with improved space, chat, and thread navigation.
+4. a mobile-friendly Element Web companion with improved space, chat, and thread navigation - no need to install a separate app!

 The extension is designed for users who work heavily in Element Web and want a faster, more touch-friendly, media-friendly interface without replacing Element itself.
 All features are optional and can be enabled or disabled independently.